Amanskywalker/gsoc-2017/_posts/2017-08-20-gsoc-report.md

 #### Phase 2 :

 **Configuration Setup** : In order to design a configuration page, need to design a adaptive script which needed no or less modification to adapt to the changes in the corresponding config file.
-Also the
+Also the design

+***Pull Request*** : The Pull Request for this phase can be found at [github.com/PecanProject/pecan/pull/1541](https://github.com/PecanProject/pecan/pull/1541)

+#### Phase 3 :

+**Syncronization** : In the need to setup the

 [project link](https://summerofcode.withgoogle.com/projects/#5583766987735040)